-For articles accepted for publication: in cases where the author does not hold copyright, he or she is required to obtain permissions, pay any associated fees, and provide documentation of permissions to the editor-in-chief.
-Images for the final publication should be in .jpg format and in color when possible.
+In cases where authors do not hold copyright, they should obtain permissions, pay any associated fees, and provide documentation of permissions to the editors.
+Authors should contact the editors for assistance if fees and permissions prove difficult.
 Links between images and copyright holders’ web sites (i.e. a link to the Morgan Library) can be accommodated if required.

 Open Access and Copyright